zhangyuannie/butter/CONTRIBUTING.md

 ## Libraries

-- For system libraries (e.g. gtk), they must be available on current supported releases of Fedora Linux.
+- For system libraries (e.g. gtk), they must be available on the latest supported release of Fedora Linux.
 - For rust crates, all versions are fine.

 ## Translations